cram2/bullet3/README.md

 In a terminal type:
 ```
-./build_cmake_pybullet_double.sh
+./build_cmake_pycram_bullet_double.sh
 ```
 This script will invoke cmake and build in the build_cmake directory.
-You can find pybullet in Bullet/examples/pybullet.
+You can find pycram_bullet in Bullet/examples/pycram_bullet.
 The BulletExampleBrowser binary will be in Bullet/examples/ExampleBrowser.

 You can also build Bullet using premake.
 There are premake executables in the build3 folder.